Find Information About Tax Reporting Here

 Non Tax-Qualified Accounts

-If you maintain a non-tax-qualified account with State Farm Mutual Funds, you may receive one or more of the following forms, depending on your account activity throughout the year:
+If you maintain a non-tax-qualified account with State Farm Investment planning services, you may receive one or more of the following forms, depending on your account activity throughout the year:

 Form 1099-DIV — Dividends and Distributions

 This form reports all taxable dividends and capital gains ($10 or more) distributed to you during the year.
 This includes distributions paid directly to you in cash, as well as any distributions reinvested to purchase additional shares.
 The information documented on this form is reported to the Internal Revenue Service (IRS) and should be used to assist you in completing your federal income tax return.
 The IRS doesn't require a Form 1099-DIV to be issued when the taxable income distributed to you is less than $10 (unless there was withholding); however, you must report all of your taxable income.

 Form 1099-DIV also reports tax-exempt income ($10 or more) and private activity bond interest distributed to you during the year for accounts invested in the Tax Advantaged Bond Fund (Retail Funds) or the Municipal Bond Fund (Associates' Funds).
 This information was previously reported on Form 1099-INT.
 Tax-exempt income represents distributions generally exempt from federal income tax.
 You may need to report this amount for informational purposes only on your federal income tax return.
 You may also be required to report this information for state income tax purposes.

 Form 1099-B — Proceeds from Broker and Barter Exchange Transactions

 This form reports proceeds from redemptions (sales and exchanges) made during the year.
 This form will help you determine the gains and losses on the sales and exchanges made during the year.
 The information on this form is reported to the IRS and should be used to assist you in completing your federal income tax return.